Sign In

 Haebom

-The title is an homage to 'Do Androids dream of electric sheep?', but with the introduction of GPT-4V, interesting cases began to emerge.
-However, since the number of tokens used for image input and processing is enormous, it can only be used for high value-added services due to cost reasons, and the field that naturally came to mind was called radiology.
+The title is an homage to 'Do Androids Dream of Electric Sheep?', and ever since the introduction of GPT-4V, we've started to see some fascinating examples.
+However, because processing and inputting images uses an enormous number of tokens, it's inevitably used only for high value-added services for cost reasons—the field that naturally comes to mind is what's called radiology.

-Simply put, it is a field that diagnoses by imaging and photographing parts or the whole body with various media such as CT, MRI, X-Ray, etc. It is a field that is often used in hard-to-reach places such as health checkups, orthopedics, and obstetrics and gynecology.
+To put it simply, this field diagnoses by imaging and capturing parts or the whole body using various techniques like CT, MRI, and X-ray.
+It's often used in areas that are hard to directly examine, such as in health screenings, orthopedics, and obstetrics and gynecology.

-Additionally, according to a study published by Microsoft titled <Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
-Case Study in Medicine> , the general AI model GPT-4 was found to perform at the expert level in the medical field.
-In particular, it showed surprising results that surpassed models specialized for medical applications.
-The study reported that GPT-4 showed excellent performance in various medical problem-solving benchmarks, and especially showed superior results than existing models in problems requiring medical knowledge.
+Additionally, according to a study released by Microsoft <Can Generalist Foundation Models Outcompete Special-Purpose Tuning?
+Case Study in Medicine>, the general AI model GPT-4 demonstrated expert-level performance in the medical field.
+It actually showed remarkable results, surpassing even models specialized for medical applications.
+This research found that GPT-4 excelled in a variety of medical problem-solving benchmarks, especially showing much better results than existing models on tasks requiring medical knowledge.

-GPT-4 announced that it was able to achieve the best performance through a method called 'Medprompt' without any special fine-tuning, which is significant.
-This is the first time that GPT-4 achieved over 90% accuracy on the MedQA dataset, and reduced the misdiagnosis rate by 27% compared to Med-PaLM2 released by Google.
+What's impressive is that GPT-4 was reported to achieve top performance using a technique called 'Medprompt,' even without any special fine-tuning.
+This marked the first time GPT-4 surpassed 90% accuracy on the MedQA dataset, and reduced the misdiagnosis rate by 27% compared to Google's Med-PaLM2.

-Many experts in the AI field believe that domain-specific fine-tuning is necessary to make general basic models perform well in a specific domain.
-However, fine-tuning can be expensive, requiring expert or professionally labeled datasets and computation for model parameter updates.
-This process is resource-intensive and expensive, making it a difficult challenge, especially for small and medium-sized organizations.
+Many AI experts believe that you need domain-focused fine-tuning to get general foundational models to perform well in a specific field.
+But fine-tuning can be costly—it requires professionally labeled datasets, experts, and compute resources for parameter updates.
+This process eats up a lot of resources and money, making it a tough challenge, especially for small and medium businesses.

 💡

-In simple terms, it means that fine-tuning itself is expensive, but you can achieve decent performance with just the prompt settings.
-In other words, if you have a great basic model without fine-tuning, you can achieve expert-level performance in a specific domain just by setting the prompt well.
+Simply put, fine-tuning itself is expensive, but you can achieve solid performance just with prompt settings.
+In other words, if your basic model is good enough even without fine-tuning, with well-crafted prompts, you can reach expert-level performance in a specific domain.

-This paper and published research results show that general AI models such as GPT-4 can act as experts in specific fields.
-This opens up new possibilities for small and medium-sized businesses and organizations with limited resources to utilize advanced AI capabilities.
-The advancement of AI technology will continue, and it is expected to bring about innovative changes in various industries.
+The papers and studies released this time show that general AI models like GPT-4 can actually play the role of an expert in specific fields.
+This opens up new possibilities, allowing even small businesses or organizations with limited resources to leverage advanced AI capabilities.
+AI technology will continue to develop, and it's expected to bring about innovative changes across various industries.

 Subscribe to 'haebom'